Pseudonyms: Harrison Hunt, Cedric Titus (1909-1949)

 -- Joseph T. Shaw, editor, in an unpublished intro in The Hard-Boiled Omnibus

-Raymond Chandler cited one of his early stories as an inspiration for his own writing and noted philosopher Ludwig Wittgenstein was a huge fan.
-John D. MacDonald, in an affectionate salute to the man, called him "a writer who almost made it."
+Chandler cited one of his early stories as an inspiration for his own writing.
+Philosopher Ludwig Wittgenstein was a huge fan.
+And John D. MacDonald, in an affectionate salute to the man, called him "a writer who almost made it."

 Not a good career move, that.